-The information contained in this manual is intended to supplement the specific information that is contained in the Mobile Elevating Work Platform (MEWP) manufacturers' operating manual(s).
+The information contained in this manual is intended to supplement the specific information that is contained in the Mobile Elevating Work Platform (MEWP) manufacturers' operating manual(s) and manufacturer's instructions for fall protection equipment.

 It is expected that an employer will take the fundamentals of this training and apply them to their specific machine and workplace.